entaroadun/hnpickup/README.txt

 Current source code requires at least six data points.
-That means you have to run "/etl_process" webpage at least six times and "/dm_process" at least once before you see a graph.
+That means you have to run "/etl_process" webpage at least six times and then "/dm_process" at least once before you see a graph.

 ## =============================